mechmotum/mechmotum.github.io/content/setup-development-environment.rst

 discouraging from installing packages in the base environment, but I've never had any issue doing this over the last decade.

-You interact with conda via the command line, so open a terminal on Linux or Mac and open the Miniforge command prompt on Windows.
+You interact with Conda via the command line, so open a terminal on Linux or Mac and open the Miniforge command prompt on Windows.
 Conda's base environment should be activated by default.
 I use the ``$`` below for the command prompt symbol, this will be different on Windows or if you have customized it.

-Check if conda is installed by typing and pressing the enter key:
+Check if Conda is installed by typing and pressing the enter key:

 .. code-block:: bash